 Visitors can relish authentic South Indian food at the nearby hotels.
 There is a government hotel opposite the temple, just at 100 meters from the bus stand, where you can get both South Indian and North Indian food.
 This eats out is open from morning till 10 pm and is both cost-effective and hygienic.
 Customers can choose to eat at the patio or at the garden.
 Shankar hotel is another popular food joint at Halebeedu, which is open from 7 am to 9.30 pm and serves South Indian food.
 Tourists can also relish non-vegetarian dishes like chicken and fish curry at a nearby restaurant, located beside the Canara Bank.

 The Halebeedu temple complex consists of some of the most famous temples of Karnataka.

 - Jain Basadi: Halebeedu is a popular Jain pilgrimage.
 The Jain Basadi is located at 1 km from the Hoysaleswara Temple.
-There are three Jain temples in this complex, namely, Parshwanath Swamy Temple, Adinatha Swamy Temple and Shantinatha Swamy Temple.
-These temples are treasure of exquisite carvings, like a black stone sculpture of Parshwanath Temple with a serpent carved head, which seems to protect the deity.
+There are three Jain temples in this complex, namely, Parshwanath Swamy Temple, Adinatha Swamy Temple, and Shantinatha Swamy Temple.
+These temples are a treasure of exquisite carvings, like a black stone sculpture of Parshwanath Temple with a serpent carved head, which seems to protect the deity.

 Hence be at Hoysaleswara temple to feel proud of the rich heritage of India.
 Not only the temple is beautiful with its fine sculptures, these perfect carvings also take you back in the golden days, narrating the incidents from the golden times.